ZandBraxton/Tic-Tac-Toe/README.md

       - If all the values of this winCondition are present in whichPlayer, then we can return a win!
   - If we loop through all the winConditions and fall out the bottom, no win.

+  Add restart button
+  On the left there should be a form to change the name of P1 and a button on the right for P2 Add a score system